lauslim12/Anzu/README.md

 - Don't forget to disable all of the auto-response and greeting messages, as they have already been programmed in the application.

 - The next thing that you should do is that you must make yourself a MongoDB connection string to be used.
 I recommend you to use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), a Database as a Service.
-Get your connection string and we are going to use it in the `DATABASE`, `DATABASE_PASSWORD`, and `DATABASE_USERNAME` environment variable.
+Get your connection string and we are going to use it in the `DATABASE` environment variable.
+Make sure that you resolve (fill the `<password>` and the `<dbname>`) the whole connection string.

 - We'll start by initializing our repository.
 First off, fork and clone the repository.
 I am going to assume that you would clone the repository into the `$HOME` directory.